 Intellectual property, copyright, edicts of government, Georgia et al. v.
 Public.Resource.Org, Official Code of Georgia, foundational principles, amicus brief

 Balganesh, Shyamkrishna and Menell, Peter S., "The Uncopyrightability of Edicts of Government" (2019).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 2111.